In the restaurant industry, good people are hard to find and harder to keep.

 Benefits and incentives are a bit of a wild west at the moment, so choose what you feel will have the most meaningful impact on your restaurant staff.
 Profit sharing, conditional education programs, and the flexibility to pick up on-call shifts are just a few options to get the creative juices flowing.

-Streamlining the tedious aspects of your restaurants operations – payroll, schedules, and reporting come to mind – with robust restaurant technology solutions means you'll have more time and energy to focus on nurturing your restaurant culture.
+Streamlining the tedious aspects of your restaurants operations, schedules, and reporting come to mind – with robust restaurant technology solutions means you'll have more time and energy to focus on nurturing your restaurant culture.

-Better yet, many automation solutions (payroll and labor management software, inventory management systems, etc.) actually improve job satisfaction by eliminating some of the manual, monotonous tasks that cause employees to question whether it’s time to seek out greener pastures.
+Better yet, many automation solutions, actually improve job satisfaction by eliminating some of the manual, monotonous tasks that cause employees to question whether it’s time to seek out greener pastures.